Platform engineering

 I own the platform end-to-end, with production-level standards for reliability, security, and operational discipline that mirror how a lean internal team would run it.

-Comments load on request because GitHub may set cookies.
+Comments load automatically via GitHub (Utterances), which may set cookies.
 See the privacy policy.